dehesselle/dayzsrvip/doc/MANUAL.md

 ![alt-text](png/explorer_ts3_folder.png)

 ## Enable plugin
-After putting it in the `plugins` folder, start Teamspeak and go to `Settings|Plugins`...
+After putting it in the `plugins` folder, start Teamspeak and go to `Settings`, `Plugins`...

 ![alt-text](png/ts3_settings_menu.png)

-and enable it.
+...and enable it.

 ![alt-text](png/ts3_enable_plugin.png)

 If the plugin doesn't show up there, you may need to click the `Reload All` button.

 ## Open plugin window
 After having enabled the plugin it will show up in the `Plugins` menu.
-Since it runs in its own separate window, click on `Show`.
+Since it runs in its own separate window, click on `DayZ Server IP`, `Show`.

 ![alt-text](png/ts3_plugins_menu.png)